Link Between Sleep Apnea And REM Sleep

 Key Takeaways

 REM sleep is an essential part of a healthy sleep cycle.
-Disrupted by sleep disorders, the loss of REM sleep can leave you to sleep-deprived.
+Disrupted by sleep disorders, the loss of this important sleep stage can leave you to sleep-deprived.
 REM sleep disorders and sleep apnea can prevent individuals from achieving this critical level of sleep, which can also cause long-term physical and mental health issues.
 Getting diagnosed with sleep apnea or other sleep disorders is the first step to getting the proper treatment so you can sleep better and healthier.

-Order Your Home Sleep Apnea Test Today
+Complete Care: Home Sleep Apnea Test (HSAT)